Everything You Need to Know About Visiting Hokkaido (17 Questions Answered)

 Q: What about WiFi and connectivity?

 Excellent in cities.
-Hotels and cafes have free WiFi.
-Train stations have JR-WEST WiFi.
-Convenience stores offer free WiFi.
+Hotels and cafes offer free WiFi.
+Train stations carry JR-WEST WiFi.
+Convenience stores provide free WiFi.
 In rural areas and mountains, connectivity drops.
 Rent a pocket WiFi device from the airport (500-1,000 JPY/day) for reliable coverage.

 Q: Any safety concerns?